-RINGSHALL PARISH COUNCIL
+Smaller authority name: RINGSHALL PARISH COUNCIL

-NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY)
+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2019
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2021

-Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)

-NOTICE

-- 1. Date of announcement 30 June 2019(a) - 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice.
-It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.

-Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2019, these documents will be available on reasonable notice by application to:

-(b) Dave Smith Ringshall Parish Clerk Maple Cottage, Offton Road, Ringshall, IP14 2JD commencing on (c) Monday 1nd July 2019 and ending on (d) Friday 9th August 2019

-- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+NOTICE NOTES 1.
+Date of announcement16/06/2021(a) 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2021, these documents will be (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below available on reasonable notice by application to: (b) The Clerk, Maple Cottage, Offton Road, Ringshall, IP14 2JD pc.ringshall@gmail.com commencing on (c) Monday 21 June 2021 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Friday 30 July 2021 (d) The inspection period between (c) and (d) must be 30 working days 3.
+Local government electors and their representatives also have: inclusive and must include the first 10 working days of July.
+The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.

-The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only

-4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
-The appointed auditor is:

-PKF Littlejohn LLP (Ref: SBA Team)
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) (e) Insert name and position of person placing the notice - this person must be 5.
+This announcement is made by (e) David Smith Clerk To RPC the responsible financial officer for the smaller authority

-1 Westferry Circus

-Canary Wharf

-London E14 4HD

-(sba@pkf-littlejohn.com)

-5. This announcement is made by (e) Dave Smith - Clerk&RFO to RPC